TomNisbet/nqsap-pcb/docs/_docs/design-600-flags.md

 The input to the Carry flag is described in the [Flag Calculations](#flag-calculations) section.

-The output of the Carry flag to the ALU and H register is controlled by the LC and LS lines from the Control ROM.
+The output of the Carry flag to the ALU and H register is controlled by the CC and CS lines from the Control ROM.
 These two lines can force a clear or set value or just pass through the current value of the Carry flag.
 Note that the ALU uses negative logic for the carry flag, so the inverted value of the Carry flag is used.
-The inverter is placed after the LC and LS logic, so asserting LS will present a LOW to the ALU and LC will present a HIGH.
+The inverter is placed after the CC and CS logic, so asserting CS will present a LOW to the ALU and CC will present a HIGH to the ALU.

 ## Control ROM Summary